 Solution: If you anticipate high cycle frequencies for your component, careful selection of a fatigue-resistant material using S-N curves is essential.

 The tolerances are wrong and your parts won’t fit together.

-Designing for snap fits is a complex and iterative process, but if you follow the simple engineering best practices covered in this article, you can improve the initial function of your snap fit joints and decrease your prototyping life cycles.
+Snap-fittting design is a complex and iterative process, but if you follow the simple engineering best practices covered in this article, you can improve the initial function of your snap-fit joints and decrease your prototyping life cycles.